Sikkim: Government and politics

 In 1975, after the abrogation of Sikkim's monarchy, the Indian National Congress gained a majority in the 1977 elections.
 In 1979, after a period of instability, a popular ministry headed by Nar Bahadur Bhandari, leader of the Sikkim Sangram Parishad Party, was sworn in.
 Bhandari held on to power in the 1984 and 1989 elections.
 In the 1994 elections, Pawan Kumar Chamling of the Sikkim Democratic Front became the Chief Minister of the state.
 Chamling and his party had since held on to power by winning the 1999, 2004, 2009 and 2014 elections.
 However, the 2019 legislative assembly elections were won by the Sikkim Krantikari Morcha party and the chief minister since then is Prem Singh Tamang.
+He was re-elected in 2024.
 The current Governor of Sikkim is Lakshman Acharya.

+Sikkim is among India's most environmentally conscious states, having banned plastic water bottles "in all government functions and meetings" and polystyrene products (throughout the state).

 Subdivisions

 Sikkim has six districts – Gangtok District, Mangan District, Namchi District, Pakyong District, Geyzing District and Soreng District.
 The district capitals are Gangtok, Mangan, Namchi, Pakyong, Gyalshing and Soreng respectively.
 These six districts are further divided into 16 subdivisions; Pakyong, Rongli, Rangpo and Gangtok are the subdivisions of the Gangtok and Pakyong Districts.
 Soreng, Yuksom, Gyalshing and Dentam are the subdivisions of the Geyzing and Soreng district.
 Chungthang, Dzongu, Kabi and Mangan are the subdivisions of the Mangan district.
 Ravongla, Jorethang, Namchi and Yangyang are the subdivisions of the Namchi district.

 Each of Sikkim's districts is overseen by a state government appointee, the district collector, who is in charge of the administration of the civilian areas of the district.
 The Indian Army has control over a large part of the state, as Sikkim forms part of a sensitive border area with China.
 Many areas are restricted to foreigners, and official permits are needed to visit them.